photoprism/photoprism-docs/docs/getting-started/index.md

 Beyond these minimum requirements, the amount of RAM should match the number of cores.
 Indexing large photo and video collections significantly benefits from fast, local SSD storage.

+!!! info
+    RAW file conversion and automatic image classification using TensorFlow will be disabled on servers with less than 2 GB of physical memory.

 If you're running out of memory - or other system resources - while indexing, please reduce the [number of workers](https://docs.photoprism.org/getting-started/config-options/) to a value less than the number of logical CPU cores.